Sofgren89/agil-projektledning-grupp/README.md

 # Project Title: LIA-Platform

-This project aims to build a centrelized platform to connect students from swedish Education and Traning programs (YH) with companies that offer Work-Based learning (LIA) placements.
+This project aims to build a centrelized platform to connect students from swedish Education and Traning programs (YH - YrkesHögskola) with companies that offer Work-Based learning (LIA) placements.

 ## Overview